Sorabe alphabet

-Sorabe or Sora-be (سُرَبِ, /mg/) is an abjad based on Arabic, formerly used to transcribe the Malagasy language (belonging to the Malayo-Polynesian language family) and the Antemoro Malagasy dialect, dating from the 15th century.
+Sorabe or Sora-be (', /mg/) is an abjad based on Arabic, formerly used to transcribe the Malagasy language (belonging to the Malayo-Polynesian language family) and the Antemoro Malagasy dialect, dating from the 15th century.

 History

 Researchers are still hypothesizing about the origins of the Sorabe alphabet.
 "Sorabe" means literally "large writings" from Arabic "sura" (writing) and Malagasy "be" (large).
 This denomination might point to the existence of a previous writing system with smaller characters of Sanskrit origin used in South East Asia as it is evidenced in some Malagasy words.